PabloEnriqueGF/Python_Course/README.md

 # Python_Course
-Python module inside the Big Data Course
+Python module inside the Big Data Course.

 The language used is python.